Cost of living in Chile

 To simplify the calculation of real estate prices, Chileans use a unit of account, the UF (see here for more information).
 The prices of houses and apartments for sale are often expressed in UF.
 It is likewise for some properties to rent, especially the most upscale ones.

-For more information on rental price, we recommend you to read our articles about each sector).
+For more information on rental price, we recommend you to read our articles about each area).

 Transport

 If you want to buy a car in Chile or rent a car in Chile, you can check our dedicated articles, where prices and procedures are indicated.
-In Chile, the price of gasoline is approximately US$ 1.4 per liter.
+In Chile, the price of gasoline is approximately 1.55 USD per liter (2025).

-If you use public transport in Santiago, you must first buy a metro pass, which is called tarjeta BIP and costs about US$ 2.25.
+If you use public transport in Santiago, you must first buy a metro pass, which is called tarjeta BIP and costs about 2.25 USD.
 Then, you can reload it with the amount you want.
-A round-trip by metro costs around US$ 2.25, depending on the time of day.
+A round-trip by metro costs around 2.25 USD, depending on the time of day.
 For more information, you can have a look at our article about public transports.

 Food